timmermansjoy/dotfiles/README.md

 Here are some of the most useful software included in this dotfiles:

+- `zsh-syntax-highlighting` will highlight your commands to make sure they will work
+- `zsh-autosuggestions` tries to autocomplete commadns you have input previously, you can complete with `Cntrl+right-arrow`
 - utilities:
   - `weather [place]` shows the weather for that place, default is Hasselt
 - commands: